npotterERS/npotterERS/README.md

-Hello, I'm a Research Agricultural Economist at the USDA Economic Research Service.
+I'm a Research Agricultural Economist at the USDA Economic Research Service.
-In my work I use survey and spatial data to examine issues related to water, climate, and irrigated agriculture.
+In my work I use survey and spatial data to examine issues related to water and irrigated agriculture.

 I work with the goal of making my research as `reproducible`, `accessible`, and `open`. `Reproducible` in the sense that results can be reproduced from raw data sources via code. `Accessible` in the sense that data, methods, and results are easily